rapid7/metasploit-framework/documentation/modules/post/windows/gather/credentials/veeam_credential_dump.md

 ### Dump

-`dump` is the default action and performs extraction of the Veeam product database parameters and encryption keys.
+`dump` is the default action and performs extraction of the Veeam product database parameters.
 This action also exports SQL data and immediately decrypts it.
-Invoking the `dump` action requires SYSTEM level permissions on the target host in order to extract AES keys.

 ### Export

 `export` performs SQL data extraction of the encrypted data as a CSV file; use this option if it is necessary to migrate the Meterpreter session to a new non-SYSTEM identity in order to access the SQL database.
 Invoking the `export` action requires the Meterpreter session to be running in the context of a user that has access to the configured SQL database.
+The `VBR_MSSQL_INSTANCE` and `VBR_MSSQL_DB` options can be set to specify the SQL database instance path and DB name for Veeam Backup & Recovery and the `VOM_MSSQL_INSTANCE` and `VOM_MSSQL_DB` can be set to specify the SQL instance path and DB name for Veeam ONE Monitor, if the current session identity has permission to log in to SQL but does not have sufficient permission to extract this information from the target host.

+### Decrypt

+`decrypt` performs decryption of encrypted Veeam SQL data.
+To invoke the `decrypt` action, you must set the either the `VBR_CSV_FILE` or `VOM_CSV_FILE` advanced options.
+See `SQL Data Acquisition` below for more information.

 ## Verification Steps